-You need a blue card to work with children and young people, either as a paid employee, a volunteer or a student.
+You need a blue card to work with children and young people as a:

 When employers must check records

-Some employers and licensing and registration bodies are legally required to check your criminal record when you apply to them for a job, licence or registration.
+Some employers and licensing and registration bodies are legally required to check your criminal record when you apply for a job, licence or registration with them.
+They include:

-- for some government positions e.g. teacher, police officer
+- some government positions (e.g. teacher, police officer)

 Employers and licensing and registration bodies must follow the law when determining suitability for a job, licence, or registration.